Have you got a Chinese Evergreen, and you always wonder, ‘how often to water Chinese Evergreen’?

-This rhythm can be maintained throughout the spring, summer, and fall, decreasing off in the winter but never totally dry out the plant.
+This rhythm can be maintained throughout the spring, summer, and fall while decreasing the frequency in winter.

-Low water conditions are tolerable for Chinese Evergreens, but they should never be left completely dry for long periods.
+Low water conditions are tolerable for Chinese Evergreens but should never be scorched for long periods.

 Sticking to a strict watering schedule is one of the most common errors.
 Watering on the same day every week could be harmful rather than beneficial.